 Binary Tree Basic and Common Types

-I believe the binary tree is the most important basic data structure, without a doubt.
+I believe the binary tree is the most important fundamental data structure, bar none.

-If you're a beginner, it might be challenging to fully understand why I make this claim at this stage.
-You will gradually comprehend it as you continue to study the materials on this site.
-For now, I'll summarize two points:
+If you are a beginner, it might be difficult for me to thoroughly explain why I arrived at this conclusion at this stage.
+You need to carefully study the subsequent content on this site to gradually understand.
+For now, I will summarize two points:

-The binary tree itself is a relatively simple basic data structure, but many complex data structures are based on it, such as Red-Black Trees (Binary Search Trees), Multi-way Trees, Binary Heaps, Graphs, Trie Trees, Disjoint Set Union, Segment Trees, etc. Once you master the binary tree, these structures will not pose a problem; if you do not, these advanced structures will be difficult to handle.
+The binary tree itself is a relatively simple fundamental data structure, but many complex data structures are based on binary trees, such as Red-Black Trees (binary search trees), Multi-way Trees, Binary Heaps, Graphs, Tries, Union-Find, Segment Trees, etc. Once you master binary trees, these data structures become manageable; if you don't understand binary trees, these advanced data structures will be difficult to handle.

-The binary tree is not merely a data structure; it represents a recursive way of thinking.
-All recursive algorithms, such as Backtracking, BFS, Dynamic Programming, essentially abstract specific problems into a tree structure.
-Once you achieve this abstraction, these problems ultimately revert to binary tree problems.
-When you look at a piece of algorithm code, while others may see a string of text that seems incomprehensible, you see it as a tree, easily modifiable and always correct, making it incredibly simple.
+Binary trees not only represent a data structure but also embody a recursive mindset.
+All recursive algorithms, such as Backtracking Algorithms, BFS Algorithms, Dynamic Programming, essentially abstract specific problems into a tree structure.
+Once you abstract them, these problems ultimately revert to binary tree issues.
+When you look at a piece of algorithm code, it may appear as a string of text to others, but in your eyes, the code is a tree, and you can modify it correctly with ease.

-The subsequent chapters on data structures include extensive explanations and exercises on binary trees.
-By following the site's learning path, I will guide you to thoroughly understand binary trees, and then you will understand why I emphasize them so much.
+The subsequent chapters on data structures contain extensive explanations and exercises on binary trees.
+By following the site's directory order, I will help you thoroughly understand binary trees, and then you will understand why I emphasize them so much.

 Common Types of Binary Trees